ziggysalsa/rotating-cat-toy/README.md

 ## Parts

+Used these because they're what I had on hand.

 - Pi Pico W
 - HW-131 power supply
-- 28BYJ-48 stepper motor and ULN2003A stepper driver board
+- 28BYJ-48 stepper motor and ULN2003A stepper interface board
 - Potentiometer

 ## Wiring Diagram